 Their Eyes Were Watching God

-• Discuss the use of symbols in literature
+• Discuss personification and the use of personification in literature

 • Pens, pencils, paper